 - Enchondromas are the most common type of hand tumor.

 - The exact cause of enchondroma is not known.

-- It is most common between the ages of 10 and 20 years.
+- It is most common between ages 10 and 20.

 - It affects women and men equally.